At 100MWac, the Lapetus project will be the largest solar project built for an electric cooperative in the state of Texas.

 |Developer||7X Energy is the originating and sole developer and owns 100% of the equity in the project.|

-- During construction of approximately 5 months, the project will generate about 35 jobs and up to 75 jobs during the peak of construction
+- During construction the project will generate up to 150 jobs during the peak of construction

-- Over the life of the facility, Lapetus will inject over 5 million dollars in property tax revenue into Andrews County
+- Over the life of the facility, Lapetus will inject 20 million dollars in property tax revenue into Andrews County

 1 https://www.epa.gov/energy/greenhouse-gas-equivalencies-calculator (2016 eGrid ERCOT CO2 lbs/MWh emissions factor)